GunnarKarlsson/android-dashboard/README.md

 }
 ```

-`"thinking"` is sent for DeepSeek; other hosts typically ignore unknown fields.
+The `"thinking"` field is sent for DeepSeek.
+Other hosts typically ignore unknown fields.

-Response:
+Expected response format from API:

 ```json
 {